nodecypher/trmnl-daily-strip/README.md

 A TRMNL recipe that displays daily comic strips from around the web on your e-ink display.

 ## Supported Comics
-- Blondie
 - Dick Tracy
+- Dilbert
 - Doonesbury
-- Non Sequitur
+- Peanuts Begins
 - (more coming soon)

 ## Issues & Support